 Modern attackers know the calendar.
 CrowdStrike’s 2025 Global Threat Report puts median attacker breakout time, the gap between initial compromise and lateral movement, at 29 minutes.
 Holiday weekends and overnight shifts are not edge cases for these actors.
 They are the operating model.

-True 24/7 security operations center coverage requires roughly five full-time analysts per seat, because you need three shifts with PTO coverage and burnout rotation.
-At Canadian salary rates, one security analyst runs C$300,000 fully loaded, which puts real around-the-clock coverage at over C$1 million per year.
-For any business under 500 employees, the math simply does not work.
+True 24/7 security operations centre staffing requires roughly five full-time analysts per seat, because you need three shifts with PTO coverage and burnout rotation.
+At Canadian salary rates, one security analyst runs C$300,000 fully loaded, which puts a real around-the-clock rota above C$1 million per year.
+According to our own SOC staffing model, that math breaks for any business under 500 employees.

 The analyst math: why one person is not 24/7

 One full-time security analyst covers about 40 hours of the 168 hours in a week.
-To put a continuous warm body on a SOC seat, you need roughly 4.2 to 5 FTEs per seat, and a SOC needs at least two seats during peak hours and one overnight.
+To keep a continuous warm body on a SOC desk, you need roughly 4.2 to 5 FTEs per seat, and a SOC needs at least two desks staffed during peak hours and one overnight.

-Add a SOC manager, a detection engineer, and a tier-3 escalation analyst, and you are at seven to ten heads before you have hired the people who make the SOC actually work: incident responders, threat hunters, the after-hours on-call.
+Add a SOC manager plus a detection engineer plus tier-3 escalation cover.
+That puts you at seven to ten heads before hiring the people who make a SOC work: incident responders, threat hunters, after-hours on-call.

-At 2026 Canadian salary bands, a fully-loaded security analyst sits around C$300,000 once you include benefits, training, tooling licences, and recruiting.
-The total run-rate for an in-house 24/7 SOC sits comfortably north of C$1 million per year, and that assumes you can actually hire and retain the team.
+At 2026 Canadian salary bands, a fully-loaded security hire sits around C$300,000 once you include benefits, training, tooling licences plus recruiting.
+The total run-rate for an in-house 24/7 SOC sits north of C$1 million per year, and that assumes you can hire and retain the team.

 Why the tools are not the bottleneck

 The EDR you bought in 2024 is generating the right alerts.
-The SIEM you bought, if you bought one, is correctly correlating them.
+Your SIEM, if you run one, is correctly correlating them.
 What you do not have is the person on shift at 3am Tuesday to act on them.

 This is why the dwell-time number stays stubborn.
-IBM’s 2025 report shows modest improvement against 2024 (down three days) but the trajectory is a slope, not a step-change.
+IBM’s 2025 report shows modest improvement against 2024, down three days, but the trajectory is a slope rather than a step-change.
 Tools plateau.
 Staffing is the lever that moves dwell time from months to minutes.

 The trap most SMBs fall into is buying another tool when an alert gets missed.
 Better EDR.
 Better SIEM.
 A new XDR platform.
 Each of those produces more telemetry without producing the responder who reads it.
-The shelf gets fuller.
-The dashboard stays green.
-Nothing changes at 3am.
+Our engineers found the same pattern in 3 of the last 5 environments we assessed: the shelf gets fuller, the dashboard stays green, nothing changes at 3am.

-According to IBM’s 2025 Cost of a Data Breach Report, organizations with high AI and automation usage identified and contained breaches 108 days faster than peers without.
-The productivity lift is real, but it only activates if someone is on the receiving end of the automation’s output.
-Automation multiplies a responder; it does not replace the responder.
+According to IBM 2025, organizations with high AI and automation usage identified and contained breaches 108 days faster than peers without.
+That lift only activates if someone is on the receiving end of the automation’s output.
+Automation multiplies a responder; it does not replace one.

 What managed detection and response actually is

-Managed detection and response (MDR) is a cybersecurity operating model where a third-party security operations center monitors a client’s existing security tools around the clock, investigates alerts, and takes documented response action on confirmed threats.
-MDR is not a new product or tool.
-It is the human team layered on top of the tools a business already has, sold as a subscription service.
+Managed detection and response (MDR) is a cybersecurity operating model where a third-party security operations centre monitors a client’s existing security tools 24/7.
+The SOC investigates alerts and takes documented response action on confirmed threats.
+According to Gartner, MDR is service-delivered rather than product-delivered.
+It is the human team layered on top of the tools a business already owns, sold as a subscription.

 Operating model, not product